A small wooden boat without skipper (Starting from 2 hours)

 Punta Carena is the second spot near Anacapri where visitors can swim, which is also known as the "Faro" because of the imposing lighthouse which overlooks the bay.
 This is one of the few points on the island which gets sunlight until the sun sets over the Mediterranean, and, in the summertime, you can sunbathe here until the last rays disappear over the horizon.

 At the Punta Carena lighthouse, there's a rocky cove with natural terraces for sunbathing open to the public, and, adjacent, the Lido del Faro beach club offers a pool, sun deck, and excellent restaurant.
-It's the largest beach establishment in the area, and also has a snack-bar with a sun deck and loungers.
+It's the largest beach club in the area, and also has a snack-bar with a sun deck and loungers.

 Don't miss the traditional "caponata" at the Antonio snack bar, also known for his delicious sandwiches.
 In the summer, the Punta Carena lighthouse is the most breathtaking spot on the Island of Capri for a sunset cocktail or a candlelight dinner for two.